enasequence/read_docs/retrieval/general-guide.rst

 to explore and interact with the programmatic services that ENA has to offer.

-Once you are familiar with how ENA records are linked and what data are available associated with each record, please explore our `more advanced guides <programmatic-access.html>`_ for accessing data from the archive programmatically.
+Once you are familiar with how ENA records are linked and what data are available associated with each record, please explore ourmore advanced guides for `accessing data from the archive programmatically <programmatic-access.html>`_.